MarcosTulioSDLV/recipe-management-system/README.md

 The API uses Spring Security for authentication control.
 The following roles are available:

 ```
-USER -> Standard user role, limited to basic operations (e.g., managing their own data, such as user information, recipes, and ingredients).
+USER -> Standard user role, limited to default basic operations (e.g., managing their own data, such as user information, recipes, and ingredients).
-ADMIN -> Administrative role with permissions to create new users, manage all recipes and ingredients, and perform advanced actions.
+ADMIN -> Administrative role with permissions to create new users, manage all recipes and ingredients, and perform advanced actions (e.g., deletions).
 ```

 ## Database Initialization with Default Data